Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 it was starting to show signs of aging, but Komodo 8 came with some age-reversing serum so this dragon isn't going anywhere.

-I've used Komodo for a long time, though I honestly cannot recall what year or version I started with, it must have been version 4.x or 5.x.
-It's funny looking back through our changelogs and seeing so many vital features being introduced since the time I started using Komodo, it makes me wonder how on earth I was able to use Komodo without feature X and Y. But then again, as many programmers I started out in Notepad (I kid you not) so it's all relative.

-Anyway, for a while now I've been wanting to set up some virtual machines and run through all of the Komodo versions since it's initial launch.
+For a while now I've been wanting to set up some virtual machines and run through all of the Komodo versions since it's initial launch.
 Now I finally got to do just that; and to get the full authentic experience of what Komodo felt like when each version was released I ran it on the target platform of it's